otago/tiles/readme.md

 Allows you to create a grid of items inside the CMS.
 Has the ability to:

-1. drag a reorder them inside the CMS
+1. drag & reorder them inside the CMS
 2. easily create your own tiles
 3. delete and edit tiles easily